 Random = Time Series / (Trend * Seasonal)

-Random component can be used to detect anomalies and outliers.
+The random component is used to detect anomalies and outliers.